-All projects that require Minimum Requirement #5 (per the Project Thresholds in Section 3.
-Applicability of the Minimum Requirements) must employ Stormwater Management BMPs as detailed below.
-The compliance options for the project depend on the amount of improvements proposed, the location of the project, the size of the parcel the project is on, and whether or not the project is Flow Control exempt.
+All projects that require Minimum Requirement #5 (as detailed in Section 3: Applicability of the Minimum Requirements) must employ Stormwater Management BMPs as detailed below.
+The compliance options for the project depend on the amount of improvements proposed, location of the project, size of the parcel the project is on, and whether or not the project is Flow Control exempt.